-- base salary; - · an annual incentive compensation opportunity; and - long-term incentive compensation in the form of equity awards.
+- base salary; - an annual incentive compensation opportunity; and - · long-term incentive compensation in the form of equity awards.

 We believe that cash compensation in the form of base salary and an annual incentive compensation opportunity provides our executive officers with short-term rewards for success in operations, and that long-term incentive compensation in the form of RSU and PRSU awards that may be settled for shares of our common stock, and options to purchase shares of our common stock, align the objectives of our executive officers with those of our stockholders with respect to long-term performance and success.
+We have agreed with our CEO that certification of all outstanding CEO PRSU awards will only occur if our market capitalization has increased from the date of the award.

 The Compensation Committee takes into consideration, among other things, our financial and working capital condition when approving performance objectives and making compensation decisions for our executive officers.
-Since we seek to preserve cash and currently do not operate at a profit, overall target total direct compensation opportunities are weighted more heavily toward long-term incentive compensation in the form of equity awards.
+Since we seek to invest our cash prudently and do not have marketed products, overall target total direct compensation opportunities are weighted more heavily toward long-term incentive compensation in the form of equity awards.
 Thus, a significant portion of each executive officer's target total direct compensation is "at risk," and dependent on the increase in the value of our common stock.
 The Compensation Committee periodically reassesses the appropriate weighting of cash and equity compensation.